GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 __Tool:__  [Print Layout](https://giscience.github.io/gis-training-resource-center/content/Module_4/en_qgis_map_design_2.html?highlight=print+layout#print-layout)

-1. If not done before, delet all layers expect __Trigger_activation__, __risk_assessment_districts__ and __OpenStreetMap__
+1. Deactivate all Layer Groups except the group `Map_Cyclone_Impact_Overview`.
-2. Open a new print layout by clicking on `Project` -> `New Print Layout` -> enter the name of your current Project e.g "2022_04".
+2. Open a new print layout by clicking on `Project` -> `New Print Layout` -> enter the name of your current Project e.g "Feddy_2023_Overview".
+3. Right click on the white canvas and select `Page Properties`.
+In the bottom right section of the print layout, you'll see the page specifications.
+Set the Size to `A3` and the Orientation to `Landscape` to ensure that the map template fits correctly within the page layout.
-3. Go the the __FbF_Drought_Monitoring_Trigger__` folder and drag and drop the file `Trigger_activation_Intervention_map.qpt` in the print layout
+4. Go to the **FbF_Cyclone_Monitoring_Trigger and then Map_templates** folder and drag and drop the file `cyclone_impact_overview_map_template.qpt` into the print layout.
-4. Change the date to the current date by clicking on "Further map info…" in the items panel.
-Click on the `Item Properties` tab and scroll down.
-Here you can change the date in the `Main Properties` field.
+5. Change the title to fit the current Cyclone Event and also adapt the **List of Affected Districts** for the current event.
-5. Adjust the Lgend by clicking on the legend in the  `Item Properties` tab and scroll down until you see the `Legend items` field.
-If it is not there check if you have to open the dropdown.
-Make sure `Auto update` is not checked.
+5. Adjust the Legend by clicking on it in the map layout and have a look at the `Item Properties` tab and scroll down until you see the `Legend items` field.
+If it is not there, check if you have to open the dropdown.
+Make sure `Auto update` is **not checked**.
-    * Remove all itemes in the legend be clicking on the item and then on the red minus icon below.
+    * Remove all items in the legend be clicking on the item and then on the red minus icon below.
-    * Add __Trigger_activation__ and __risk_assessment_districts__ to the legend by clicking on the green plus and click on the layer and click `ok`
+    * Add **Relevant_Warehouses**, **Affected_Cyclone_Area**, **Affected_Districts** and **mdg_admbnda_adm1_BNGRC_OCHA_20181031** to the legend by clicking on the green plus and click on the layer, then click `OK`
+    * Change the names to fit with the names provided in the Print Layout.

 ```{dropdown} Video: Making print map